plutoniumm/Bookmaker/README.md

 # iFactorial
-The iFactorial - A Blog :)
+The iFactorial - No Longer a blog idk what it is know, probably a social media feed